 How much fentanyl is seized at US borders each month?

 According to the US Drug Enforcement Administration (DEA), fentanyl is primarily manufactured abroad and smuggled into the US.
 When government agents intercept drugs such as fentanyl at the border, they arrest the traffickers and confiscate the drugs.
 This prevents the illegal distribution of these drugs within the country.
-Fentanyl seizures in June 2024 were down 41% from the previous month.
+Fentanyl seizures in September 2024 were up 31% from the previous month.

 pounds of fentanyl was confiscated at US borders

-less fentanyl was confiscated at US borders than in May 2024
+more fentanyl was confiscated at US borders than in August 2024

 The amount of fentanyl seized at US borders can fluctuate based on changes in law enforcement strategies, trafficking routes, economic conditions, or supply and demand.
 The amount of fentanyl seized annually from 2019 to 2023 rose every year.